2-Week Provence Tour Packages

 - Days 1-3

-the jewel of the French Riviera.
-Walk the Promenade des Anglais early in the morning before 9 AM to avoid crowds and heat.
-Take a quick train to Monaco on day two.
-The 20-minute coastal journey is beautiful.
-If you plan to visit the Monte Carlo casino, note the dress code: no shorts or sneakers after 2 PM.
-Spend day three in the Old Town (Vieux Nice).
-Visit the Cours Saleya market before 1 PM when vendors start closing up.
+Start your French Riviera adventure in Nice.
+Walk the Promenade des Anglais early morning before it gets busy.
+Take a quick 25-minute train to Monaco on day 2.
+Visit the Prince's Palace at 11:45 AM to see the guard change then head to Monte Carlo Casino when it opens at 2 PM.
+Spend day 3 exploring Nice's Old Town and the Cours Saleya market before 1 PM when vendors start closing up.

 - Days 4-5